-- for the project.
-If the project is eligible for an additional grant for relocation expenses, DTSC fees, or hazardous waste removal pursuant to Sections 1859.74 or 1859.74.2, the Preliminary Charter School Apportionment may be increased accordingly using the funding set aside in Section 1859.163.3. - (E) The Board may approve any funds deposited into the Unrestricted Charter School Fund in the appropriate Charter School Facility Account pursuant to (b)(6)(A) or (B) shall be first used to fund remaining site acquisition costs on the Unfunded List pursuant to Section 1859.163.3.
-If no projects remain on the Unfunded List the Board shall use any funds for other Charter School facility projects.
+- (B) If the project is eligible for an additional grant for relocation expenses, DTSC fees, or hazardous waste removal pursuant to Sections 1859.74 or 1859.74.2, the Preliminary Charter School Apportionment may be increased accordingly using the funding set aside in Section 1859.163.3. - (C) If the Preliminary Charter School Apportionment plus the additional amounts provided from the Conversion Increase Fund and the Unrestricted Charter School Fund is less than the Final Charter School Apportionment request, the difference shall be placed on an Unfunded List.

-Section 1850.167.1.
-Final Charter School Apportionment Conversion Site Acquisition Guidelines.
+Section 1859.167.2.
+Preliminary Apportionment Rescissions.